-- Explaining the causes of your severe financial hardship, including the arrears you have for your living expenses.
+- Explaining the cause of your severe financial hardship, including the arrears you have for living expenses

-- Providing a financial hardship letter from the DHS or Centrelink showing that you’re currently receiving income support and that you’ve have done so for the required eligibility period (i.e. at least 26 weeks if you haven’t reached your preservation age, or at least 39 weeks if you have and you haven’t met a condition of super release).
+- Providing a financial hardship letter from the DHS or Centrelink showing you’re currently receiving income support and that you’ve have done so for the required eligibility period (i.e. at least 26 weeks if you haven’t reached your preservation age, or at least 39 weeks if you have but don’t meet a normal condition of release).

-Your super fund will assess all of this information in deciding whether or not to approve your application for an early release payment on severe financial hardship grounds.
+Your super fund will assess all this information in deciding whether or not to approve your application.

 Do the rules differ if you’re in an SMSF?